Small Flows with Big Consequences: Wave-, Turbulence- and Shear current-Driven mixing under a water surface

 Project Overview

+WaTurSheD presents the only practical way out of this stalemate: an extensive experimental campaign where each WTS parameter is individually controlled and systematically varied.
 I will make use of the new, large water channel laboratory at NTNU, the only facility where such an experimental campaign is currently possible.
-This will allow me to combine experiments with new theory and a novel data analysis method.
+This project will combine experiments with new theory and a novel data analysis method.

 Through WaTurSheD, the WTS-driven mixing in the upper ocean can, for the first time, be modeled based on direct empirical evidence.